mklabs/wh2_modding_res/src/chapter_3_1_7.md

-# Functions, Arguments and Parameters
+# Functions, Arguments & Parameters (Also, Returns)

 Welcome back!
 On today's lesson, we're going to cover one of the most fundamental types in Lua much further, and that type is, if you can read, *functions*.
 Everybody loves functions.